 - Average sea levels have swelled over 8 inches since 1880, with about three of those inches gained in the last 25 years.
 Every year, sea levels are rising; and new research shows an accelerating rate and projected increase to stretch a foot by 2050. - The term global warming refers to the long-term warming of the planet.
-The term climate change encompasses global warming but refers to the broader range of changes that are happening to our planet. - The greenhouse effect refers to the way the Earth's atmosphere traps and absorbs solar energy. - Currently, global temperatures have risen to 1.1 degrees Celsius and are heading towards 1.5°C. If temperatures rise between 1.7-1.8°C above 1850s levels, IPCC estimates that half the world's population could be exposed to lifethreatening heat and humidity.
+The term climate change encompasses global warming but refers to the broader range of changes that are happening to our planet. - The greenhouse effect refers to the way the Earth's atmosphere traps and absorbs solar energy.

-- By 2060, the cost of inaction on climate change is predicted to reach a staggering \$44 trillion, with the highest anticipated GDP losses in the Middle-East, Northern, and Sub-Saharan Africa, and South and Southeast Asia. - A new report from the Institute for Sustainable Finance (ISF) estimates that the total cost of abating the impacts of climate change to the Canadian economy could be trillions of dollars by the end of the century if global temperatures continue to rise. - Each year, more than 12 million hectares of land are lost to desertification, land degradation and drought, according to the UN-a surface area equivalent to the entire arable land of Germany.
+- Currently, global temperatures have risen to 1.1 degrees Celsius and are heading towards 1.5C.
+If temperatures rise between 1.7-1.8C above 1850s levels, IPCC estimates that half the world's population could be exposed to life-threatening heat and humidity. - By 2060, the cost of inaction on climate change is predicted to reach a staggering \$44 trillion, with the highest anticipated GDP losses in the Middle-East, Northern, and Sub-Saharan Africa, and South and Southeast Asia. - A new report from the Institute for Sustainable Finance (ISF) estimates that the total cost of abating the impacts of climate change to the Canadian economy could be trillions of dollars by the end of the century if global temperatures continue to rise. - Each year, more than 12 million hectares of land are lost to desertification, land degradation and drought, according to the UN - a surface area equivalent to the entire arable land of Germany. - Antarctica is losing 151 billion tons of ice per year, roughly equivalent in weight to the rock that makes Mount Everest, according to NASA's Grace Follow-On satellite.